 Pancreas transplants are sourced from a deceased donor, and the organ to be transplanted must match the blood type of the recipient.
+Patients are not matched based on gender or race.
 With the replaced function of the pancreas and natural ability to produce insulin, Dr. Jarmi says patients no longer are diabetic.

 "I believe every diabetic patient deserves a chance to be evaluated for a pancreas transplant early on in their disease," says Dr. Jarmi.
 "I want the message to be clear that not every diabetic patient needs a pancreas transplant, but we have to evaluate these patients, give them the information and monitor their disease progress."

 He recommends patients who are diabetic contact a transplant center to learn more about pancreas transplants, take the information and discuss it with their primary care provider.

 Patients who are diabetic often develop diseases in other organs, such as in their kidneys, Dr. Jarmi says.
 These complications can result in patients seeking transplants for those organs or a combination of organs.
 He says these transplants may have been prevented if the core issue ― diabetes ― was resolved using a pancreas transplant.